 Few important considerations for account scoring

-There are certain important considerations which are to be kept in mind in order to move ahead with building an effective scoring model –
+There are certain important considerations that are to be kept in mind in order to move ahead with building an effective scoring model –

 - Account association – The first and foremost thing to focus on is “mapping leads to accounts”.
 Without this, it is difficult to aggregate the activities of contacts associated with a particular company.
-Incorrect mapping may lead to erroneous results and loss of opportunity.
+The incorrect mapping may lead to erroneous results and loss of opportunity.

 - Data quality – Data quality and standardization hold the utmost importance in the process of account scoring.
 It is important to eliminate duplicate contacts and multiple iterations of a single company to avoid errors.